 When I vacationed in Kauai a few months back, I made sure we explored a few trails.
 It’s my 3rd trip to this paradise and so far, I didn’t have to repeat any hikes.
 In fact, my hiking wishlist grows after each trip.
 There is plenty of beautiful trails to explore on the Garden Island of Hawaii.

-The first hike I am going to share is a short hike that is good for all fitness level.
+The first hike I am going to share is a short hike that is good for all fitness levels.
 Enter the trailhead coordinates (provided at the bottom) into your choice of GPS app then follow the directions to the trailhead.
 The trailhead is in a residential area so be considerate when you park on Kapahi Road.
 The trailhead is next to 5944 Kapahi Rd.

 Considering this is a highly trafficked trail, I was surprised that there wasn’t any trail sign and the trail wasn’t well-maintained.
 I am guessing the rainfalls change the trail condition constantly.
 Fallen trees and branches blocked the path at times but it just made it more fun to navigate through.